Dining

 ~10 min walk

 Free admission exploring North Carolina's story from Native American history through modern times.
-Right in the heart of downtown.
+Right in downtown.

 Durham